drsanti/ECC-RTLOS-2020/README.md

 ### 1) BSP

 The `BSP` is the `Board Support Package` (drivers).
 All files prefixed with the `BSP` are targeted to the `ECC Embedded Development Boards` that use the `PIC24FJ` series.
 Most of the functions that access to CPU and peripherals are implemented using `event-driven` and `callback operations`.
-There fully support real-time asynchronous operations.
+They fully support real-time asynchronous operations.

 ### 2) RTL